This Beef Ravioli Sauce is made with onion, garlic, beef, whole plum tomatoes, red wine and store bought ravioli.

 Description

-This Beef Ravioli Sauce is made with onion, garlic, beef, whole plum tomatoes, red wine and store bought ravioli.
+This Beef Ravioli Sauce is made with onion, garlic, beef, tomatoes, basil and store bought ravioli.

 Ingredients